Styphelia tubiflora: Description

 Styphelia tubiflora is an erect to spreading shrub that typically grows to a height of 20–90 cm and has branchlets with soft hairs.
 Its leaves are oblong or egg-shaped with the narrower end towards the base, 7–24 mm long and 1.5–3.3 mm long on a petiole 0.4–0.6 mm long.
 The tip of the leaf narrows and the upper surface is often rough to the touch.

 The flowers are arranged singly in leaf axils and are nearly sessile or on a very short peduncle, usually red, sometimes cream-coloured or pale yellowish-green.
-There arebracteoles 2.6–4.0 mm long at the base of the flowers and the sepals are 8.4–11.4 mm long.
+There are bracteoles 2.6–4.0 mm long at the base of the flowers and the sepals are 8.4–11.4 mm long.
 The petals are joined at the base, forming a tube 14.6–25 mm long with narrow lobes 11.5–14.0 mm long.

 Flowering occurs from April to August, and the fruit is a dry, rounded capsule about 5 mm long with a tiny "skirt" around one end.